Auckland, Coromandel, Queenstown,

 Accommodation: 2 nights

-Day 13: Kokonga: Bike Central Otago Rail Trail
+Day 13: Clyde: Bike Central Otago Rail Trail

-Day 14: Kokonga - Dunedin / Albatross and Penguins
+Day 14: Clyde - Dunedin / Albatross and Penguins

-Today you will depart Kokonga and drive to Dunedin.
+Today you will drive to Dunedin.
 The day is free to expore before you join an early evening tour to see the Royal Albatross and Little Blue Penguins on the Otago Peninsula.

 This very Scottish city is affectionately known as the Edinburgh of the south.
 It is one of the best-preserved Victorian and Edwardian cities in the Southern Hemisphere and boasts New Zealand’s only castle – Larnach Castle.
 The gardens at Larnach Castle are stunning and rated 'Garden of International Significance'.
 Dunedin is the gateway to the unique wildlife experiences on the Otago Peninsula, featuring the world’s only mainland breeding colony of albatross, penguins, seals and sea lions.